john-azzaro/Study-Greensock-Animation-API/README.md

 <br>

 ## How do you install GSAP?
-To install your desired GSAP libraries, which for all intents and purposes is TweenMax and TimelineMax, you sinply need to include the scripts in your HTML file before your JavaScript file.
+To install your desired GSAP libraries, which for all intents and purposes is TweenMax and TimelineMax, you simply need to include the scripts in your HTML file before your JavaScript file.
 ```HTML
       <script